Management and Technology (TUM-BWL)

 The first 4 semesters communicate you the basic knowledge of the disciplines Management, Mathematics, Law and Economics.

-Starting in the second semester, students get insights into their chosen specialization in technology (Chemistry, Mechanical Engineering, Informatics, Electrical and Information Technology, Computer Engineering and Renewable Resources).
+Starting in the second semester, students get insights into their chosen specialization in technology (Chemistry, Mechanical Engineering, Informatics, Electrical and Information Technology, Computer Engineering, Medicine and Renewable Resources).

 Within the upper terms, our students get the chance to prove their team working skills during the module “Project Studies” and can choose a specialization in the Management or/and Technology area depending on their personal interests.